 There are no faith criteria as part of the admissions policy.
 Children from families of all faiths, or none, are very welcome.

 If there are more applicants than the number of places available the following over-subscription criteria will be applied.
 All applicants will be asked to take a cognitive ability test and, based on their test score, will be placed in one of five equal ability bands, with the same number of applicants in each band.
-After places have been allocated to children with a Statement of Special Educational Need that names Lambeth Academy, places within each band will be allocated in the following order of priority:
+After places have been allocated to children with an Education Health and Care Plan that names Lambeth Academy, places within each band will be allocated in the following order of priority:

 - Children in Public Care (Looked After Children)